 The BC Ministry of Social Development and Poverty Reduction has given CanAssist at the University of Victoria funding to develop this provincial strategy.
-In collaboration with a Provincial Network of Stakeholders (the Network), CanAssist is building the Provincial Employment Strategy for Youth with Disabilities (ESYD).
+In collaboration with a Provincial Network, CanAssist is building the Provincial Employment Strategy for Youth with Disabilities (ESYD).